klauer/epics-sumo-mirror/doc/reference-sumo.rst

 weight [WEIGHT] [MODULES]
 :::::::::::::::::::::::::

 Set the weight factor for modules.
-Parameter MODULES is a list of :term:`modulespecs` that specifies the :term:`modules` and :term:`versions` to operate on.
+A weight determines where a module is placed in the generated RELEASE file.
+Modules there are sorted first by weight, then by dependency.
+Parameter MODULES is a list of :term:`modulespecs`.
+Use modulename:{+-}versionname to select more versions of a module.

 Note that this command *does not* use the "--modules" command line option.